ehsanaslani/firtigh/README.md

 - **Thread Context**: Understands context in reply threads
 - **Instruction Following**: Can accept and remember instructions from users
 - **Markdown Formatting**: Uses proper formatting for better readability
+- **Function Calling**: Uses OpenAI's function calling to determine when to search the web or extract content

 ## Technical Details